artsakenos/UltraDictionary/README.md

+# UltraDictionary

-UltraDictionary allows you to have your own key/value store server.
+UltraDictionary allows you to have your own key/value store server and to perform some callback call if a key is set, useful for implementing Cloud Messaging style applications.
+Php + Mysqli is supported.

-Just copy the files on your server and use it.
+Just copy the files on your server and follow the instructions.
-UltraDictionary allows you to perform some callback call if a key is set.
-Useful for implementing Cloud Messaging style applications.

-== Tables ==
+# Installation

+Copy the file on your server, e.g., in http://testsite.dev/aa_ud/*

+## Create Tables on your db

 <pre>
 -- Table UltraDictionary